 Founded in 1945, CARE is a leading international humanitarian organization fighting global poverty.
-In more than 80 countries, CARE works with the poorest communities to:
+CARE works with the poorest communities in 94 countries to:

 CARE places special focus on working alongside women and girls living in poverty because, equipped with the proper resources, women and girls have the power to help whole families and entire communities escape poverty.

-CARE Canada is headquarted in Ottawa but receives support from staff around the world.
-More than 2500 people in the CARE Canada family work around the world to fight poverty and defend dignity.
+CARE Canada is headquartered in Ottawa but receives support from staff around the world.
 The majority of our staff are from the communities and countries in which they work, however these local staff are complemented by many international staff who are deployed to regions around the world.

-Globally, CARE Canada is a member of the CARE International federation, comprised of: CARE Australia, CARE Canada, CARE Denmark, CARE Germany-Luxembourg, CARE France, CARE Japan, CARE Netherlands, CARE Norway, CARE Austria, CARE Raks Thai, CARE UK and CARE USA.
+Globally, CARE Canada is a member of the CARE International federation, comprised of: CARE Australia, CARE Austria, CARE Canada, CARE Denmark, CARE Germany-Luxembourg, CARE France, CARE India, CARE Japan, CARE Netherlands, CARE Norway, CARE Peru, CARE Raks Thai, CARE UK and CARE USA.

 CARE International is a signatory to internationally accepted humanitarian standards and codes of conduct, in particular: